sinaabdi/Banking-System/architucture.md

 authority (`AppUserPrincipal.getAuthorities()`).
 Bank-operations actions - freezing/closing/
 activating an account, reversing a transaction, disabling/enabling a user, listing all users - are `@PreAuthorize("hasRole('ADMIN')")`-gated; an `ADMIN` can also act on any other user's resources.
+Promotion itself (`UserService.promoteToAdmin`/`demoteToUser`) is admin-only too, with one extra
+guard: an admin can't demote their own account, so there's always at least one ADMIN left to grant roles - self-demotion throws `IllegalArgumentException` (400) rather than locking the caller out.

 **Ownership**: everywhere else, a caller can only act on their own resources.
 Two different mechanisms enforce this, depending on whether the identity being checked is already present in the